Independent editorial review.::Pricing verified directly from each vendor, April 2026.::Affiliate disclosure

 Tools without native PDF parsing may lose section headings when text is extracted, causing topics to blur across sections in the summary.

-Cost-per-Summary via API
+§ IV.Cost-per-summary via Claude API

 For teams processing large volumes of long documents, the Claude API is significantly more economical than the Claude.ai Pro subscription.
 At $3 per million input tokens (Claude 3.5 Sonnet, April 2026 pricing), a 300-page document costs approximately $0.30 to process.
-Output tokens (the summary itself, typically 1,000-2,000 words) add another $0.02-$0.04 at $15 per million output tokens.

 50 pages~16,500$0.05$0.07